 A Sense Of Entitlement.

-The narcissist’s entitlement, blends into their other characteristics, the beliefs they hold they are superior to those around them.
+The narcissist’s entitlement blends into their other characteristics, the beliefs they hold they are superior to those around them.
 Their arrogance, they are proud of who they are and how they treat others to get their needs met.
-They exploit others, to get their needs met with a lack of empathy to care.
+They exploit others to get their needs met with a lack of empathy to care.
 The grandiosity that they believe they are better than those around them.
 A requirement that they are deserving of special attention, they want admiration through love or fear, and the preoccupation of their own power and success, with no regard to who they hurt along the way.

 They believe they have the right to anything and everything that they want.
 They think they deserve special treatment and privileges.
 That sense of entitlement is often why they get angry when they believe they’re being kept waiting.
-They will use the Silent Treatment, rage and provoke others if they feel their entitlement has been criticised.
+They will use the Silent Treatment, rage, neglect and provoke others if they feel their entitlement has been criticised.
 They expect those around them to conform to their demands.

-Entitlement is a belief the narcissist holds that they are deserving of special treatment or privileges, they believe that they have the rights to have what they want or do what they want, without consequences for their actions, those they will lay at some innocent person door.
+Entitlement is a belief the narcissist holds that they are deserving of special treatment or privileges; they believe that they have the rights to have what they want or do what they want, without consequences for their actions, those they will lay at some innocent person door.

 The narcissist personality disorder is on a spectrum, and they would need at least five of the Characteristics to be professionally diagnosed with the disorder.
-The narcissists’ entitlement isn’t about having an opinion, or a belief.
-It’s not about wanting to visit someone or having a routine, it’s not having dreams or hobbies.
+The narcissists’ entitlement isn’t about having an opinion or a belief.
+It’s not about wanting to visit someone or having a routine.
+It’s not having dreams or hobbies.
 We are allowed to have opinions that differ from others.
 We are allowed to have our beliefs that differ from others.

 A narcissists entitlement is.

 - An unreasonable demand that others should conform to their way, and they are deserving of special treatment.

 - A belief they should not be made to wait.